 We now have to face the truth-most media preachers are more engaging than those who speak in our own church, and we can watch them in our pajamas.
-Massive church meetings on television are so vivacious and musically stimulating that many simply lose their appetite for the "same ol' same ol' of the regular assembly.
-And the church programs that once seemed so essential for spiritual vitality have become a bother to masses of declared believers.
+Massive church meetings on television are so vivacious and musically stimulating that many simply lose their appetite for the "same ol' same ol'" of the regular assembly.
+And the church programs that once seemed so essential for spiritual vitality have become a bother to masses of declared believers, as illustrated by low levels of participation.
 Who really wants to be out one more night missing his favorite TV programming?